-Every CALIS project, regardless of its specific nature, must have an accepted form of evaluation or measurement of outcomes supported by data.
+Every CALIS project must have an accepted form of evaluation or measurement of outcomes supported by data.
 There are a variety of qualitative and quantitative forms of research that may be utilized to explore problems in information science, library science, information systems and information environments.

 The following research methodologies may be employed in CALIS research projects: